 The children being raised in such a society have no chance at all to be redeemed, because they see and experience wickedness all the days of their lives.
 There is no fairness in this at all.
 So the Lord brings them home.
 How it happens is immaterial, since we are all eternal creatures.
 No harm done to the body in mortality can permanently scar the soul, which is eternal.
 So whether by flood, fire and brimstone, plague, or war, it doesn’t matter how he calls us home.
 Often it is the wicked who punish the more wicked, but sometimes, as in the case of the children of Israel, it was the more righteous who were commanded to punish the wicked who had become ripe in their iniquity.

 The atonement is infinite in its capacity to forgive, but there are laws that limit what and who can be forgiven.
 In order for the sin to be forgiven the person must be sincere and desire forgiveness.
 But if we are wallowing in our sins and have no desire for forgiveness, the Savior’s hands are tied.
-He cannot forgive that which lays outside the bounds of his mercy and grace.
+He cannot forgive that which lies outside the bounds of his mercy and grace.
 For those who choose to live outside the bounds of Christ’s grace, they are choosing damnation, choosing to be cut off from the presence of God, choosing a kingdom less than the Celestial kingdom.

 God’s love still rewards them with glory based on their choices in their first estate, combined with their choices in their second estate.
 They will still be resurrected and have an eternal physical body and never die.
 But only those who turn (repent) and seek Christ’s grace, his mercy, will have the opportunity to have glory added upon them forever.
 Only those who choose to forsake sin for the joys and happiness of righteous living will be exalted and become like God and Christ in the eternities.